Melbourne Travel Guide

 The Palais Theatre St Kilda

-Day Trips & Side Trips from Melbourne in January
+Day Trips from Melbourne in January

 Mornington Peninsula – Summer is the perfect time of year to make a day trip or side trip to the wineries & beaches of the Mornington Peninsula.
 Summer is busy on the peninsula, so make as many of your hotel, restaurant and wine tasting bookings in advance as you can.